WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2019-11/never-store-derived-state/index.md

 ## How To Spot Derived State

-Image a component that has state for a list of users with a name and id.
+Imagine a component that has state for a list of users with a name and id.
 ```javascript
 function User() {
   const [users, setUsers] = useState([